indigo-astronomy/indigo/indigo_docs/IMAGING_AF_TUNING.md

 ## Autofocus Tuning Parameters
 In INDIGO Imager Agent auto-focus starts with a large step to approximate the focus and progressively decreasing it until it finishes making adjustments with its final step.
 This is why the final step is important for the focusing accuracy.

-- **Initial step** - This is a big step.
+- **Initial / U-Curve step** - This is a big step.
 With this step the focusing difference should be clearly visible.
 The value is in focuser steps.
-A reasonable value to start with is 5 - 7 times the final step but it can be as large as 10 - 15 times the final step. **Initial step** is also used as a safety limit.
-The focusing will fail if the focus is not reached within *40 * Initial step* steps from the initial focuser position for **RMS contrast** estimator and *20 * Initial step* steps for **Peak/HFD** estimator.
+A reasonable value to start with is 5 - 7 times the critical focus zone (CFZ) but it can be as large as 10 - 15 times the CFZ. **Initial / U-Curve step** is also used as a safety limit.
+The focusing will fail if the focus is not reached within *40 * Initial / U-Curve step* steps from the initial focuser position for **RMS contrast** estimator and *20 * Initial / U-Curve step* steps for **Peak/HFD** and **U-Curve** estimators.
+If this value is large, the defcusing may be too high and the HFD may not be measurable, which in turn, may fail the **Peak/HFD** and **U-Curve** focusing procedures.

 - **Final Step** - The size of this step is critical for the focusing accuracy.
 It should be smaller than CFZ a good value would be around CFZ/2 in focuser steps.
 Much smaller values than CFZ/3 may lead to hunting and failure to settle.
+This parameter is used by **RMS contrast** and **Peak/HFD** estimators.

+- **U-Curve fitting samples** - This parameter specifies how many sample points will be used for the Polynomial fitting for estimating the best focus position by the **U-Curve** estimator.
+Usually more points manage better the bad seeing and lead to better focus estimation.
+However the worst the seeing the larger **Initial / U-Curve step** should be, which limits the number of sample points with a measurable HFD.

 - **Backlash (total)** - this value is the backlash of the focuser.
 It assumes symmetrical IN and OUT backlash.
 Most of the system have symmetrical backlash.